5 Types of Data Integration You Need to Know

 Having a discussion about data integration might seem simple enough.
-However the term can be interpreted quite differently, depending on the context.
+However, the term can be interpreted quite differently, depending on the context.
 It’s very easy for a meeting to devolve into a confusing conversational swirl when terminology has a variety of meanings.
 That’s why it’s important that you know the common types of data integration when discussing it or approaching a data integration project.

 Data integration in the purest sense is about carefully and methodically blending data from different sources, making it more useful and valuable than it was before.
 IBM provides a strong definition, stating “Data integration is the combination of technical and business processes used to combine data from disparate sources into meaningful and valuable information.”

 The key terms here are “combining data… into meaningful and valuable information.”
 That’s not just about moving data from one place to another or pouring several spouts of data into a single repository.
-It’s about making the data comprehensive and more usable.
+It’s about making the data comprehensive and more easily usable.

-View or Version
+Integrated View or Integration Version?

-As for the “technical and business processes” mentioned in the definition, there is a wealth of information out there about them.
+As for the “technical and business processes” mentioned in the definition, there is a wealth of information out there about these processes.
 There are methods of bringing data together into an integrated view and there are techniques for bringing data together physically, for an integration version.
-You can argue that both are a type of data integration, the difference being whether the data was physically moved and/or manipulated.
+You can argue that both are a type of data integration, the main difference being whether the data was physically moved and/or manipulated.
 Below are a few common data integration approaches.

 #1 Data Consolidation

 Data consolidation physically brings data together from several separate systems, creating a version of the consolidated data in one data store.
 Often the goal of data consolidation is to reduce the number of data storage locations.
 Extract, transform, and load (ETL) technology supports data consolidation.